treaseven/treaseven.github.io/_pages/about.md

 About Me
 -----
 Welcome to My Homepage.
-I'm Kai Zhao(赵凯), a first-year Ph.D. student at National University of Defense Technology, advise by Prof.Liquan Xiao.
-Before my Ph.D. journey, I obtained my Bachelor's degree from Captial Normal University, advised by Prof. Yuanchao Xu.
+I'm Kai Zhao(赵凯), a first-year Ph.D. student at National University of Defense Technology, advise by Prof. Liquan Xiao.
+Before my Ph.D. journey, I obtained my Bachelor's degree from Capital Normal University, advised by Prof. Yuanchao Xu.

 I like Kpop and watching Korean dramas😍😍😍.
 This is my Github homepage.
 Feel free to explore and learn more about me and my projects.